-9. When should an employee with COVID-19, or symptoms consistent with it, be allowed to return to work? (updated 8/24/20)
+9. When should an employee with COVID-19, or symptoms consistent with it, be allowed to return to work? (updated 12/29/20)

-In accordance with CDC guidelines, persons with COVID-19 who have symptoms and were directed to care for themselves at home may discontinue home isolation under the following conditions:
+In accordance with CDC guidelines, all Orange County residents who have been diagnosed or are likely to have COVID-19 and were directed to care for themselves at home may discontinue home isolation under the following conditions: